-All students who seek a waiver for GSM 5110 must submit an application for review to professors Michael Dothan, Robert Couch and Wei Wu.
+All students who seek a waiver for GSM 5110 must talk with the professor who will be teaching the course during spring semester.
 To qualify for a review by the professor, the student must have completed an undergraduate course in Intermediate Micro, Intermediate Macro, and Corporate Finance course in the U.S. with grades of "B" or better in each course and a cumulative undergraduate GPA of 3.0 (B) or higher.
-In addition, a student seeking a waiver must familiarize himself or herself with the syllabus of GSM 5110 and explain in the application for a waiver where he or she has already learned the course material.
+In addition, a student seeking a waiver must familiarize himself or herself with the syllabus of GSM 5110 and explain why he or she has already learned the course material.
 The finance professors also strongly recommend students seeking a waiver attend the first class meeting of GSM 5110 before making a final decision.

 - GSM 5114 - Operations and Systems Management